Home Lighting Ideas: Inspiration for Every Room

 Outdoor Lighting Ideas for a Well-Lit Welcome

 Good lighting is simply about living better.
 Not everything has to look sparkly and gilded, but your home lighting should at least make you feel safe and welcome.
 This starts with the front porch.
-Do you need path lighting or a big, bright flush mount to guide visitors?
+Do you need path lighting or a big, bright ceiling light to guide visitors?
 Maybe you just want a pair of sconces for gentle background lighting when you’re rocking back with a glass of wine.

 Think about how you use your back patio.
 Are you roasting s’mores beneath string lights with your little ones or hosting an evening BBQ lit by subtle post lamps?
 If you’re trying to decorate your backyard, read our Outdoor Lighting Ideas.

 Got a vision for your lighting?
 Don’t leave the most important element of decor for last!
 Read our Tips on Buying Home Lighting Fixtures to make sure you have the right lighting to bring a room to life.